nanome-ai/plugin-molecular-dynamics/README.md

-# Nanome - Molecular Dynamics
+# Nanome - Molecular Dynamics [WIP - ALPHA Version]

 Runs a simple molecular dynamics simulation on a complex of the workspace.